Exploring co-production for social change

 Bethany outlined the shared the theatre-based ‘scratch’ process which underpins their work

 The Scratch process… is a way of approaching problems, activities, even organisational structures.
 It gives you the freedom to fail, the capacity to experiment.
 It is also an essentially shared and communal process.
-It allows participants to constantly evaluate their activities and provide critical feedback.- David Jubb, Artistic Director and CEO of Battersea Arts Centre (read more about the process and how it was tested in museum settings through the Creative Museums programme)
+It allows participants to constantly evaluate their activities and provide critical feedback.- David Jubb, Artistic Director and CEO of Battersea Arts Centre

 The Agency Programme at BAC supports young people to make their entrepreneurial ideas a reality and Bethany outlined how she works to ensure that participants in the programme have agency and ownership at all stages of the process.
 Their challenges include the levels of support needed by participating individuals, the sustainability of particpant projects beyond the programme and the reputational risk to their brand of taking such an open approach.
 Reiterating the value of process she explained how Scratch allowed participants to test out their ideas, and BAC to relinquish control, within a trusted structure.